Interactive Media Design

 The prerequisite for the Bachelor's programme is the entrance qualification for a university of applied sciences.
 A central component of the selection process is the admission workshop.
 This consists of a practical assignment prepared on site and an interview.
 Admission requirements include these school-leaving qualifications:

 - Subject-related higher education entrance qualification valid in Hesse

 - A technical college entrance qualification valid in Hessen

-A detailed description of the admission requirements can be found in the Special Provisions of the Examination Regulations (German) as well as in the Aptitude Test Statutes (special statutes due to the Covid 19 pandemic).
+A detailed description of the admission requirements can be found in the Special Provisions of the Examination Regulations (German) as well as in the Aptitude Test Statutes.

 At mediencampus.h-da.de you will find news and dates of all media study programmes as well as project presentations.